 Only mix a small amount of mother color in each paint color.
 Be careful not to overdo it.

-The risk here is to obtain lots of color harmony, but loss of value contrast and temperature contrast between the different paint colors.
+The risk here is to obtain lots of color harmony but to lose value contrast and temperature contrast between the different paint colors.
 Those contrasts are critical for good results in any painting.

-When using this technique, I always tone my canvas or board with the mother color.
-This gives a huge help in unifying the look of the painting.
+When using this technique, I always start by toning my support with the mother color.
+This provides a huge help in unifying the look of the painting.

-I like to wipe off the lightest areas of my composition with a rag, to start placing value masses very loosely.
+When the canvas is covered with the toning color, still wet, I wipe off the lightest areas of my composition with a rag, to start arranging value masses very loosely.

-These wiped areas will still retain some of the toning but will be much lighter in value.
+These wiped areas will still retain be slightly colorful but will be much lighter in value.

 A couple of perks to keep in mind while you are painting your subject.

-- If while you paint you leave some of the ground color peak through the brushstrokes, all over your painting, that will help unifying the piece and creating harmony.
+- If while you paint you leave some of the ground color peek through the brushstrokes, all over your painting, that will help unifying the piece and creating harmony.

 - When you get to painting elements of the ground color, your job is already half done.